Entry Criteria

-- Completion of a VE Diploma in a related field from a public or dual sector TAFE, or Swinburne approved Registered Training Organisation (RTO)*.
+- A completed Diploma in a related field from a public or dual sector TAFE, or Swinburne approved Registered Training Organisation (RTO); or

 Additional requirements